 The city estimates that the cost to deploy fiber optic broadband to homes will be around $3,000 per home, which is quite expensive.
-The high cost would be probably due to the geography and low density population in the area.
+The high cost would be probably due to the geography and low-density population in the area.
 Klinger said although it’s expensive about $3,000 per home, there are some incentives to this new service.
-The network would be built on Open-Access model, so that any provider can come and give service to the subscribers.
-Open access network model is customer-friendly model broadband network model as the subscriber can switch between providers at their will without much hassles.
+The network would be built on the Open-Access model so that any provider can come and give service to the subscribers.
+The open-access network model is a customer-friendly model broadband network model as the subscriber can switch between providers at their will without any hassles.

 Bruce Patterson, the Technology Director for the City of Ammon said that the city currently has three providers who are committed to serve residential internet service.
 He adds the City of Ammon will not be an internet provider, but they will provide lifeline service allowing residents to pop in for a short period of 30 minutes, in case of an emergency.
 The city of Ammon does not want to be a competing commercial provider.